DevilANANDGupta/DevilANANDGupta/README.md

 🎓 Education:
 I hold a B.tech in CSE(AI) from NIET.
 My educational background has equipped me with a strong foundation in mathematics, statistics, and programming, which I leverage to develop robust and scalable machine learning solutions.

-💡 Passion and Future Goals:
-I am deeply passionate about leveraging the power of machine learning to drive innovation and create transformative solutions.
-My ultimate goal is to contribute to cutting-edge research and develop AI-powered applications that positively impact industries and society as a whole..

 Looking forward to connecting and exploring the incredible possibilities of machine learning together!